Mohsnmonji/mohsnmonji.github.io/about-me.md

 <p>
-    Another strand of my research explores the <strong>social history of modern statistics</strong>, focusing on the historical contexts in which statistical knowledge has emerged and
+    Another strand of my research explores the <strong>social history of modern statistics</strong>, focusing on the historical contexts in which statistical knowledge was emerged and
     <strong>statistical reasoning and quantification</strong> became central—epistemologically—to
     scientific knowledge production.
 </p>